s1mpl3ai/video-tools/README.md

 # Video Tools Project

 This project provides tools for merging video files using FFmpeg and managing the process .
 It requires Python 3.10.16, FFmpeg, and a working `make` environment.
+Temporary DB ( app.db ) is committed to the code if you want to have a look , make sure you delete it `rm -rf app/app.db` before starting the setup.
 ---

 ## Table of Contents